Sonos Era 300 vs Apple HomePod 2: which smart speaker is better?

 Sonos is probably the biggest name in multi-room audio, but with Apple, Amazon, Google and more getting in on the act, it's faced some stiff competition in recent years.
 Now the company is hitting back with the Sonos Era 300, its most versatile speaker yet.

 With Bluetooth, spatial audio and a unique design, it's certainly an impressive proposition.
 But is it better than the five-star Apple HomePod 2?
-We haven't had the Sonos Era 300 in for a full review yet, but the features and specs they offer already has us intrigued and comparing it against the HomePod 2.
+We put the two speakers side by side to find out.

 Sonos Era 300 vs Apple HomePod 2: price